How IoT is reshaping the future of video surveillance

 “Cameras capture the video, but video analytics captures the value.” - IBM

 Using computers for video analysis is not a new idea.
 However, there is a problem that slows the development of video analytics: mobile video made on drones or vehicles is full of dynamic variables that can confuse even the most intelligent computers.
 That's why many companies and startups are working on ai security camera systems using self learning algorithms.

 Deep learning is a machine learning method based on artificial neural networks.
 Video analytics, which gives security cameras the ability to analyze video data on board, is one application of deep learning.
 Another application is automation, which embeds video analysis into processes.

-The good thing about deep learning is that developers of video analytics apps for security cameras don't have to reinvent the wheel themselves.
+The good thing about deep learning is that developers of video analytics apps for ai security cameras don't have to reinvent the wheel themselves.
 There are already sophisticated frameworks that simplify developing deep learning models, such as Google's Tensorflow, Microsoft’s Custom Vision and IBM’s PowerAI Vision.

 Example: Training object recognition using IBM’s PowerAI Vision

 To determine whether workers are complying with safety regulations such as wearing helmets, security cameras need to know what helmets look like.
 In case a person is not wearing a helmet, a camera could react and alert.
 This is what a simplified training process looks like…

 Learn more about Start-Ups that change the game in video analytics & deep learning here.